LucaH2505/TreasureGame/README.md

 4. Shadowy Path
 5. Starlit Path

-Navigate through these paths wisely, as your decisions will determine the outcome of your quest.
+Navigate through these paths wisely, as your decisions will determine the outcome of your quest

-## Screenshots
-[Add screenshots or GIFs showcasing gameplay here]

 ## Credits
 - **Author:** Luca Hanssen